ldclaar/Tissuecyte_Annotation/README.md

 ```

 # Using the App
-### Getting the Affine Aligned Volume
+### Getting the 10 Micron Volume
-First, the affine aligned volume needs to be extracted before proceeding to annotating.
+First, the 10 micron volume needs to be extracted before proceeding to annotating.
 To do this, run the following command (example shown below)

 ```
 python resample_images.py --user allen_institute_username --password allen_institute_password --mouseID mouseID